mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        |service| always deploys the cluster with the latest stable
        release of the specified version.
 You can upgrade to a newer version of MongoDB when you
-       :doc:`modify a cluster </reference/api/clusters-modify-one>`
+       :doc:`modify a cluster </reference/api/clusters-modify-one>`.

    * - ``numShards``
      - integer
-     - Required
+     - Optional
      - Selects whether the cluster is a :term:`replica set` or a :term:`sharded cluster`.